icing/mod_h2/README.md

 ## Current Version

-The versions here are based on Apache httpd 2.4.25.
+The versions here are _based_ on the lastest Apache httpd 2.4.x release.
 There is no guarantee that these will be released unchanged by Apache.
 But you are welcome to test it and give feedback.

 ## Install

-You need a built Apache httpd 2.4.25, including apxs and headers to compile and run this module.
+You need a built Apache httpd 2.4.34, including apxs and headers to compile and run this module.
 Additionally, you need an installed libnghttp2, at least in version 1.7.0.
-And additionally, you want an installed OpenSSL 1.0.2.
+And additionally, you want an installed OpenSSL 1.0.2 or later.

 tl;dr

-**You need an installed Apache 2.4.25 which already runs ```mod_http2``` in it.**
+**You need an installed recent Apache 2.4.x**

 If you do not have that or don't know how to get it, look at google, stackoverflow, Apache mailing lists or your Linux distro.
 Not here!